 - The Negotiating Process Simplified and Explained

 Stages, key ingredients and rituals.
-Preparation: how to organize for optimal results.
-Setting objectives and distinguishing essentials from expendables.
-How to open: social amenities and agenda setting.
-How to respond to an opening.
+Preparation: how to organize, set objectives and distinguish essentials from expendables.
+Why process always supercedes content.
+The best question to ask?
+Determining who cares about what.
+How to open: what to say, what to offer, how to connect.
+Social amenities and agenda setting.
+How to respond to a difficult opening.
 Achieving instant alignment, “connection” and rapport by design.
 Presenting (selling) for impact.
 Recognizing intentional and unintended signals.
 Overcoming resistance and dealing with objections.
 How to propose and package.
-Bargaining nuances and manouvres.
+Bargaining nuances and maneuvers.
 Closing and reaching agreement: how and when.
 Evaluating and learning from your performance.

 - Principles of Time and Timing